Fast confidence bounds for the false discovery proportion over a path of hypotheses: New algorithms

 \end{theorem}

-The proof of this Theorem is postponed to Section~\ref{sec-proof}.
-The first equality of Equation \eqref{eq_vstar_equal_sum_eta} states that the minimum in \eqref{eq_vstar_Qpartition} is realized on the partition \(\mathcal{P}^t\), and the last equality of the same Equation is the basis of the following light corollary.
+The proof of this Theorem is given in Section~\ref{sec-proof}.
+The first equality of Equation \eqref{eq_vstar_equal_sum_eta} states that the minimum in \eqref{eq_vstar_Qpartition} is indeed realized on the partition \(\mathcal{P}^t\), and the last equality of the same Equation is the basis of the following light corollary.